-Prior to the commencement of each financial year the Compliance Division, at the proposal of the Compliance Director, shall submit to the Committee, for approval, an annual activities plan for the upcoming year, in accordance with the Company's corporate governance rules.
+1. Prior to the commencement of each financial year the Compliance Division, at the proposal of the Chief Compliance Officer, shall submit to the Committee, for approval, an annual activities plan for the upcoming year, in accordance with the Company's Governance and Sustainability system.